rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-09-c9c7d91b964b34e8-listing-of-new-securities-of-lloyds-metals-and-energy-limited.md

 stocks:
 - LLOYDSMETAL
 tags:
+- equity
 - listing
+- lock-in
 - new-securities
-- preferential-allotment
-- equity-shares
-- lock-in
+- preferential-issue
 title: Listing of New Securities of Lloyds Metals and Energy Limited
 ---